-- 1. Unsold development properties Development properties that are unsold are carried at the lower of cost and net realisable value.
+- 1. Unsold development properties Development properties that are unsold are carried at the lower of cost (specific identification method) and net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business less cost to complete development and selling expenses. - 2.
-Sold development properties Revenue and costs on development properties that have been sold are recognised using the stage of completion method and completion of construction method (see Note 2 on Revenue Recognition and Note 18).
-The amount brought into the financial statements are the results attributable to each sale contracts signed, but only to the extent that it relates to the stage of completion as certified by the independent architects or quantity surveyors for the individual units sold.
-When it is probable that cost of development property will exceed sale proceed of the development property, the expected loss is recognised as an expense immediately.
+Sold development properties Revenue and costs on development properties that have been sold are recognised using the stage of completion method and completion of construction method (see Note 2 on Revenue Recognition and Note 19).